sardi1990/Morphological-feature-extraction-of-cell-nuclei-with-generic-Fourier-transform/README.md

-# Morphological feature extraction of cell nuclei
+# Morphological feature extraction of cell nuclei with generic Fourier transform

 This project was inspired by [Wagner et al., 2019](https://ieeexplore.ieee.org/document/8856734).